 You may even notice a considerable temperature difference in the room with the affected window.
 Or, at least your AC will not have to work as hard to keep that room the same temp as other rooms in the house.
 This is especially true if the window faces south, west or southwest.

-If you have a window reflecting light that causes melted vinyl siding or artificial turf, shop for a solar screen on our website and for a few bucks and a few minutes of your time, you’ll have that problem solved!
+If you have a window reflecting light that causes vinyl siding melting or artificial turf melting, shop for a solar screen on our website and for a few bucks and a few minutes of your time, you’ll have that problem solved!